With over 20 years of experience in the data and data operations arena, I’ve seen, created, and decommissioned my fair share of dashboards.

 Table of contents:

-A BI dashboard is a tool that provides a visual representation of KPIs and critical data points of an organization's performance.
+A BI dashboard is an information management and data visualization tool that tracks, analyzes, and visualizes KPIs and critical data points of an organization's performance.
 It is designed to help business users quickly analyze and understand complex data in a visually intuitive way.

 For instance, consider your smartwatch—the data you see about your activity is a form of a dashboard, fit with KPIs and data visualizations.